-Does my own insurance company protect me?
-Is this a reason I pay premiums every year?
-Normally, no. Most people who buy automobile insurance policies receive liability protection, in case they injure someone else.
-(This is required for all California drivers.)
+Normally, no. Most people who buy automobile insurance policies receive liability protection, in case they injure someone else — which is a requirement for all California drivers.
 When someone else causes an auto accident and you were not at fault, your insurance company is not required to help you.
-(Uninsured / Underinsured Motorist coverage is an exception and is discussed below.)
+(Note that Uninsured / Underinsured Motorist coverage is an exception and is discussed below.)

-Many people also buy insurance to protect them in case of collisions, theft, etc. If your automobile is damaged, your insurance company may help you get it repaired or replaced.
-However, this is often handled by a “property damage” specialist, who will not be involved in your injury claim.
+Many people buy additional insurance to protect them in case of collisions, theft and “acts of God”.
+If your automobile is damaged for one of these reasons, then your insurance company may help you get it repaired, or even replaced.
+However, this is often handled by a “property damage” specialist who will not be involved in your personal injury claim.

-If the accident was caused by someone else, will their insurance company pay my claim?
-They are supposed to pay your reasonable damages.
-However, it is critical to realize this other insurance company has no duty to treat you fairly and there is no penalty if they attempt to pay you less than the law requires.
-Unfortunately, some insurance carriers attempt to profit from this situation, at the expense of the injured victim who was not at fault.
-This practice, sometimes referred to as “DENY, DELAY and DEFEND” was recently exposed in a television segment on CNN.
+The opposing party’s insurance company is supposed to pay your reasonable damages.
+However, it is critical to realize that the other party’s insurance company has no duty to treat you fairly and they face no penalty if they attempt to pay you less than the law requires.
+Unfortunately, this is often the case.
+Some insurance carriers attempt to profit from this situation at the expense of the injured victim who was not at fault.
+This practice, sometimes referred to as “DENY, DELAY and DEFEND”, was exposed in a segment on Anderson Cooper 360 back in 2007.

-What is Uninsured/Underinsured Motorist Protection and how does it work?
 This type of insurance (frequently referred to as “UIM Coverage”) protects you if the driver who hurt you violated California law and does not have liability coverage.
-It also may protect you if the driver who hurt you has too little coverage to pay for all the damage they caused.
-Currently, the minimum insurance required in California is $15,000.00.
-Due to the high cost of medical care, this legal minimum is rarely enough coverage except for minor injuries.
+It also may protect you if the driver who injured you has too little coverage to pay for all the damage they caused.
+Currently, the minimum insurance that every driver is required to carry in the state of California is $15,000.00.
+Due to the high cost of medical care, this legal minimum is rarely enough coverage for more serious injuries.

-If you are injured by an uninsured (or underinsured) driver, different legal rules apply.
-For example, you normally have only half the amount of time to begin legal action.
-You are not permitted to have a jury hear your case and must submit to special arbitration procedures.
-If this type of coverage applies, it is important to understand that “your” insurance company (to whom you may have paid premiums for many years, without ever having a claim) is now not “on your side.”
-Since your own insurance company may be liable to pay your medical bills, lost earnings, etc., they have a vested interest to limit your payments.
+It is important to note that if you are injured by an uninsured (or underinsured) driver, then different legal rules apply.
+For example, you normally only have half the amount of time to start pursuing legal action.
+You are not permitted to have a jury hear your case and you must submit to special arbitration procedures.
+If this type of coverage applies to your situation, it is important to understand that “your” insurance company (to whom you may have paid premiums for many years, without ever having a claim) is now not “on your side”.
+Since your own insurance company may be liable to pay your medical bills, lost earnings, and other damages, they have a vested interest to limit your payments.

-How much is my case worth?
-This is a frequent question and the answer depends on many different variables and facts specific to each claim or case.
+This is one of the most frequently asked questions and the answer depends on what state you reside in as well as many different variables and facts that are specific to each claim or case.
 However, in general, California law provides for compensation in five different areas for most vehicle injury claims/cases.
-These areas include:

 - Past medical bills